-The NBS-visitor questionnaire will be short (aimed for an interview of 15-20 minutes) and include items about the perceived social and health benefits derived from the direct contact with the implemented NBS.
+The NBS-visitor questionnaire will be short (interview of 15-20 minutes) and include items about the perceived social and health benefits derived from the direct contact with the implemented NBS.
 No personal or sensitive data will be collected.
 The questionnaire text is reported in the Annex (Annex 6).

 The NBS-visitor evaluation will be conducted only once, post-NBS implementation.
 When possible (depending on the implementation timing set by the FRC), it will be administered at least 24 months after the NBS implementation, in the same season across all the cities and all the NBS (i.e., spring).
-Details on the monitoring timing per each NBS will be provided in D4.3.
+Details on the monitoring timing per each NBS will be provided in D4.324.
 The methodology for administering the questionnaire involves an interviewer going onsite and holding a face-to-face interview with the selected participants.
 The use of the "EUSurvey" platform for collecting the data may facilitate the data digitalization, but it is not mandatory.
 A detailed guidebook will be provided before data acquisition.
-The interviewers can be selected with help from the local proGlreg partners (e.g. the interviewers could be proGlreg partners that are responsible for the implementation of the NBS).
+The interviewers can be selected with help from the local proGIreg partners (e.g. the interviewers could be proGIreg partners that are responsible for the implementation of the NBS).
 The participants can be residents who were involved in the co-creation process or visitors of the NBS.
-To recruit visitor of the NBS, the interviewers will stand on a strategic spot (e.g. the entrance of the NBS) and will be instructed to ask all adult visitors (that comply with the inclusion criteria) to participate in the study.
+The NBS visitor survey will be conducted on-site at strategic spots (e.g. the entrance of the NBS) targeting all adult visitors (that comply with the inclusion criteria) to participate in the study.
 The inclusion criteria are: